Make seitan from scratch using the Instant Pot ! Easy to make, versatile & only requires 6 ingredients. Stovetop instructions included.

 - All the seasonings in this recipe are optional, but they will make your seitan taste so much more flavorful !

-- If you don't do soy, use ½ tsp of salt in place of soy sauce.
+- If you don't do soy, use ½ teaspoon of salt in place of soy sauce.

 - Feel free to add any other dried herbs and spices that sounds good to you !
 This recipe is super versatile.